1–2 spots available for Q2 · Claim yours

 What about Spring Boot or .NET?

-Both are excellent enterprise frameworks.
+Both are solid enterprise frameworks.
 Neither is a typical startup choice unless your founding team came from a Java or .NET shop.
 The hiring pools are oriented toward larger companies, and the initial setup is heavier than Laravel or Django.
-If you have existing .NET or Spring expertise on the team, they are legitimate.
-If not, skip.
+They are out-of-core for me, so I do not position myself as the right delivery partner there.

 Why isn't Phoenix/Elixir on this list?

-Phoenix is excellent for real-time products and has a devoted community.
+Phoenix is strong for real-time products and has a devoted community.
 I left it off because the hiring pool is small enough that most startups struggle to staff the second and third engineer.
 If your first hire is an Elixir engineer who loves it, Phoenix becomes viable.
-Otherwise, Node.js gives you 90 percent of the benefits with a hiring pool ten times larger.
+Otherwise, Node.js gives you most of the benefits with a hiring pool ten times larger.

 What about serverless (Lambda, Cloudflare Workers)?

 Serverless is a deployment target, not a framework.
 You can run Node.js, Python, or Go on Lambda.
-The choice of framework still matters.
-Serverless makes sense for bursty, stateless workloads and event-driven APIs.
+The framework choice still matters.
+Serverless is a strong fit for bursty, stateless workloads and event-driven APIs.
 For a CRUD SaaS MVP, serverless often costs more and adds complexity without helping you ship faster.
 See the discussion in scalable web solutions for growing businesses.

 Does the database matter more than the framework?